codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the difference between ignorance and apathy?

-I don't know and I don't care.
+Where do rabbits go after they get married?
+On a bunny-moon.

 ## Daily Trivia

-What was the first commerically available computer processor?
+.rs is the top-level domain for what country?
- 1. TMS 1000
+ 1. Serbia
- 2. AMD AM386
+ 2. Rwanda
- 3. Intel 486SX
+ 3. Russia
- 4. Intel 4004
+ 4. Romania

 <details>
   <summary>Answer</summary>
-  Intel 4004
+  Serbia
 </details>